 There are two ways to launch your podcast: Grand Opening or the Soft Open launch

-Grand Opening Launch: This is when most professional podcasters are ready to launch their episode, they usually have big promotions plans.
+Grand Opening Launch: When most professional podcasters are ready to launch their episode, they usually have big promotion plans.

-What they do is pick a day to launch their podcast, have others and influencers preview it, and run a ton of adverts to create awareness.
+They pick a day to launch their podcast, have others and influencers preview it, and run many adverts to create awareness.

-You can follow this step for your podcast if you have access to an existing audience, influencers, or have a few bucks to spend to promote your show.
+You can follow this step for your podcast if you have access to an existing audience or influencers or have a few bucks to spend to promote your show.

-But if you don’t have what it takes to promote your podcast to thousands of people, then you may want to consider Soft Open as a better option.
+But if you don’t have what it takes to promote your podcast to thousands of people, you may want to consider Soft Open a better option.

 The Soft Launch: A podcast Soft Open launch is when you start podcasting without anyone listening.
 You begin publishing as if people are listening, but wait a week or more before you do any promotion.

-Both options work well but depend on the one that fit your business.
+Both options work well but depend on the one that fits your business.

 Marketing your podcast

-Marketing is very crucial to have success in your podcast journey.
-You want more people to listen and download your podcast.
+Marketing is very crucial to having success in your podcast journey.
+You want more people to listen to and download your podcast.

-You’ve put it in real effort, even if you don’t have any downloads yet, it’s essential to remember that one download is equal to one person listening to your episode.
+You’ve put it in the real effort; even if you don’t have any downloads yet, it’s essential to remember that one download is equal to one person listening to your episode.

-The six marketing tactics we believe have the best chance to direct listeners to a new podcast:
+The six marketing tactics we believe have the best chance of directing listeners to a new podcast:

 Share your episode with friends and family.